100 Years of racetrack legends: 1937 - 1946

 Defaulter

-• Breeder: I. G. Duncan
+• Breeder — I. G. Duncan

-• Vendor: Mr Ian MacRae, Masterton
+• Vendor — Ian MacRae, Masterton

-• Purchase Price: 170gns
+• Purchase Price — 170gns

-Registered as the breeder of Defaulter in the 1938 Stud Book is I. G. Duncan, who bred Expense, however, it is widely acknowledged that Expense was secured by Ian MacRae, a Wairarapa Shorthorn Angus Cross cattle breeder, and it was he who sent her to Defoe with Defaulter the resultant foal.
-Lot 53 was knocked down by Auctioneer Reg Inglis to Auckland paint merchant Max Steinberg for 170gns.
+Lot 53 was knocked down to Auckland paint merchant Max Steinberg for 170gns.
 Steinberg, however, reneged claiming that his bid was 165gns.
-Inglis put the colt back on the market and sold him for 170gns to the original underbidder, Canterbury trainer J.S.
-Shaw who was acting on behalf of North Canterbury pastoralist Harold Greenwood.
-The colt to be named Defaulter (for good reason), went on to win 22 of his 28 starts and was unbeaten at weight-for-age.
+The colt was put back on the market and sold for 170gns to the original underbidder, Canterbury trainer J.S.
+Shaw, who was acting on behalf of North Canterbury pastoralist Harold Greenwood.
+The colt to be named Defaulter (for good reason) went on to win 22 of his 28 starts and was unbeaten at weight-for-age.

 Retired to Inglewood Stud in Kaiapoi, Defaulter made an impact in the stallion ranks with his winners/runners ratio an impressive 67%.
-Two of his 19 stakes winners included the sisters Citril, WRC Telegraph Hcp (Gr.2) and Derene CJC Great Easter Hcp (Gr.3).
+Two of his 19 stakes winners included the sisters Citril (WRC Telegraph Hcp (Gr.2)) and Derene (CJC Great Easter Hcp (Gr.3)).

 1938: BEAU VITE (LOT 110)